SorJEF/logstash-output-dynamodb/README.md

 It is more important to the community that you are able to contribute.

 For more information about contributing, see the [CONTRIBUTING] file.

+## License

+It is fully free and fully open source.
+The license is Apache 2.0, meaning you are pretty much free to use it however you want in whatever way.